 A high-volume ice maker machine can give off a lot of heat.
 Ice machine ventilation is an important part of the machine’s performance.
 Placing a high-volume ice machine in a small room can lead to lower ice production, longer harvest times, or even complete shutdown.

 For workplaces that lack the space to support a large ice maker, there is another option.
 Stackable units can be placed on top of one another, increasing your ice cube production.
 So, are stackable units the best ice machines for small rooms?

 A High-Volume Ice Maker Solution for Small Space

-The more ice you need, the bigger the machine.
-If you’re a high-volume business with limited space, it’s understandable you’ll want to get most ice in the smallest package.
+If you need more ice, you’ll need a bigger, high-volume ice maker.
+If you’re a business with limited space, it’s understandable you’ll want to get most ice in the smallest package.

-Some Hoshizaki models, like the IM-500, are stackable, which allow you to install up to three units on top of one another.
-These machines work together to produce extra ice, which they deposit into a single ice bin.
-If you have limited side-to-side space with a high roof, stackable units promise to be the best ice machine solution.
+Stackable ice machines, like the Hoshizaki IM-500SAA ice machine, are stackable, which allow you to install up to three units on top of one another.
+These machines work together to produce extra ice, which they deposit into a single ice bin or ice dispenser.
+If you have limited side-to-side space with a high roof, stackable units promise to be the best solution.

 The Pros and Cons of Stacking